 Section 5231.
 Ranking.

 After all of Applications for Qualified Residential Rental Projects are evaluated pursuant to section 5230, the Applications will be ranked and may be awarded an Allocation as follows:

-(a) Applications for Mixed Rural Income Projects will be ranked amongst themselves, and separately from Applications for all other Qualified Residential Rental Projects.
-Applications for Mixed IncomeRural Projects awarded the greatest number of points after factoring in the tie breaker pursuant to Section 5231(g), as applicable, shall be shall be awarded an Allocation from the Mixed IncomeRural Projects not receiving an Allocation will not be eligible for consideration for an Allocation under subdivisions (b) or (c) or (e) of this section.
+(a) Applications for Mixed IncomeRural Projects will be ranked amongst themselves, and separately from Applications for all other Qualified Residential Rental Projects.
+Applications for Mixed IncomeRural Projects awarded the greatest number of points after factoring in the tie breaker pursuant to Section 5231(g), as applicable, shall be awarded an Allocation from the Mixed IncomeRural Pool.
+Applications for Mixed IncomeRural Projects not receiving an Allocation will not be eligible for consideration for an Allocation under subdivisions (b) er-(c) or (e) of this section.